 * As with canine distemper, parvo is best prevented by vaccination.

 Puppies infected with canine parvovirus really should be hospitalized.
 They will require IV fluids to combat the severe life-threatening dehydration.
 Further treatment may involve the use of antibiotics and other medications to fight secondary bacterial infections until the virus runs its course.

-CAUTION: If you have had a dog with the canine parvovirus in your home, you should not bring in any puppy or even unvaccinated adult dogs into the environment for 6 months.
+CAUTION: If you have had a dog with the parvo in your home, you should not bring in any puppy or unvaccinated adult dogs into the environment for at least 6 months.
 Be sure to first discuss the situation with your vet, follow his advice, and disinfect your home as best as possible.
-Best disinfectant to use for canine parvovirus is a bleach solution to clean all bleach-safe items.
+Best disinfectant to use is a bleach solution.
+So clean and disinfect all bleach-safe items.